 The Master of Arts in Teaching Program has a two-fold purpose.
-First, it is designed for promising individuals with non-education bachelor degrees who want to become classroom teachers in elementary grades 4-6 or secondary grades 7-12, or K-12 Special Education.
+First, it is designed for promising individuals with non-education bachelor degrees who want to become classroom teachers in elementary grades 4-6 or secondary grades 7-12.
 Second, it allows for individuals who are interested in teaching, but not seeking licensure to earn a graduate degree.
 This second purpose enables individuals nationally and internationally to secure a graduate degree in education.